 The program authorizes the U.S. Army Corps of Engineers to assist public entities, in the form of design and construction for water-related environmental infrastructure, and resource protection and development projects in North Dakota.
 These projects include wastewater treatment and related facilities.
 They also include combined sewer overflow, water supply, storage, treatment and related facilities as well as environmental restoration and surface water resource protection and development.

-Homme Lake is two miles west of Park River, North Dakota, on the South Branch of the Park River.
+Homme Lake is 2 miles west of Park River, North Dakota, on the South Branch of the Park River.
 Walsh County, North Dakota, leases land to operate a recreation area with overnight camping, a day-use area and a boat launch.

 Lake Ashtabula (Baldhill Dam) is 12 miles northwest of Valley City, North Dakota, on the Sheyenne River.
 It has overnight camping, swimming, boat launching, and picnic and playground facilities.
 About 2,500 acres are used for wildlife management.